Developed by Duane Deardorff and Robert Beichner

 - Peer-reviewed publication

 This quiz is not a standardized diagnostic instrument and has not been tested for reliability and validity.
 The subject of measurement uncertainty does not lend itself well to a right/wrong test, so even experts may disagree about which answers are "right" on such a test.
 These questions are a sample of the open-ended questions that were given to approximately 100 introductory physics students and 30 experts (graduate physics students and teachers).
-The most common responses have been edited and presented here as multiple-choice options.
+The questions were iteratively revised based on the results of student interviews and expert reviews.
+The most common responses were been edited and included in the MUQ as the multiple-choice options.
 This quiz is most valuable as an opportunity for discussion with students about why one answer might be better than the others.

 We don't have any translations of this assessment yet.